dvalnn/ACE/lab1/report/report.md

      }
    ```

-   P.S.: The `hg` variable is an instance of the `LedHourglass` class.
+   Note: The `hg` variable is an instance of the `LedHourglass` class.

 3. **Fading countdown effect** \
     For the fading effect, the led brightness is gradually decreased as the time